 Moving Musical Mobile

 Okay so I’m not sure what we did before we had this.
-If you even just need a few minutes here and there to get a chore done, having a moving musical mobile may help keep babe’s attention.
+If you even just need a few minutes here and there to get a chore done, having a moving musical mobile may help keep baby’s attention.
 It may also help lull him to sleep, depending on the tune.
 Warning: these get SUPER annoying after a while, so it’s a good idea to get one that you can turn the music off if you want to add your own tunes.

 Bouncer or Swing